City-Bureau/city-scrapers-template/README.md

    Once you've updated `city-scrapers-core`, you'll need to update [`./city_scrapers/settings/prod.py`](./city_scrapers/settings/prod.py) by uncommenting the extension and storages related to your platform.

-   **Note:** You can reach out to us at [documenters@citybureau.org](mailto:documenters@citybureau.org) or on our [Slack](https://airtable.com/shrRv027NLgToRFd6) if you want free hosting on either platform and we'll create a bucket/container and share credentials with you.
+   **Note:** You can reach out to us at [documenters@citybureau.org](mailto:documenters@citybureau.org) or on our [Slack](https://airtable.com/shrRv027NLgToRFd6) if you want free hosting on either S3 or Azure and we'll create a bucket/container and share credentials with you.
 Otherwise you can use your own credentials.

 6. Create a free account on [Sentry](https://sentry.io/), and make sure to [apply for a sponsored open source account](https://sentry.io/for/open-source/) to take advantage of additional features.